-Were Here for You
+We're Here for You

 What Happens Next

-• A funeral director has been notified and will contact you to schedule an appointment once your loved one has been brought into our care.
-If your loved one passed away overnight, one of our funeral directors will reach out the following morning to discuss the next steps, answer any questions you may have, and provide guidance during this difficult time.
+• A funeral director has been notified and will contact you to schedule an arrangement conference.
+If your loved one passed away overnight, a funeral director will reach out the following morning to discuss the next steps, answer any questions you may have, and provide guidance during this difficult time.

-Preparing for Your Arrangement Conference
+Preparing for the Arrangement Conference

-WHAT TO BRING
+WHAT TO BRING TO YOUR SCHEDULED APPOINTMENT:

 • Clothing & Underclothing (something with long sleeves is preferred)